-I have a TON of hair beyond shoulder length so was convinced this was a multi-hour endeavor.
-In reality, it took about an hour mostly because I was double and triple checking instructions.
-I bet you can get it down to 45 or less after a few go-arounds and this includes 15 minutes of letting the color set.
+I have a TON of hair beyond shoulder length, so I was convinced this was a multi-hour endeavor.
+In reality, it took about an hour, mostly because I was double and triple-checking instructions.
+I bet you can get it down to 45 or less after a few go-arounds, and this includes 15 minutes of letting the color set.

 In the meantime, I worried about the following:

-Would I stain my Frette sheets (bought in Italy no less) with newly color hair?
+- Would I stain my Frette sheets (bought in Italy no less) with newly colored hair?

 Alas, all was fine.

 I waited the suggested 15 minutes while the color set, took the leftover color into the shower with me to lather into my hair for a final minute, and rinsed.
 Apparently, this is the trick to make sure hair dye is distributed evenly.
 I used the provided Heart Lock It Color Safe Shampoo and Conditioner samples.